 Alaska Wildlife Alliance

 Founded in 1978, Alaska Wildlife Alliance (AWA) is Alaska’s oldest wildlife advocacy group and is committed to protecting Alaska’s natural wildlife for its intrinsic value, as well as for the benefit of present and future generations.
 AWA advocates for the ethical and scientifically sound management of Alaska’s ecosystems and works to advance endangered species conservation, healthy human-wildlife coexistence in urban and rural communities, and preserve important wildlife habitat throughout Alaska.
-In 2019, AWA will be facilitating AKBMP endangered beluga monitoring efforts in the lower Kenai and Kasilof Rivers.
+AWA co-hosts AKBMP beluga monitoring efforts in the lower Kenai and Kasilof Rivers with the Gardell Lab at Kenai Peninsula College, Soldotna Campus.

 National Marine Fisheries Service